-For example, if one of your suppliers suddenly increases prices on you, your budget might show the impact on profits — helping you decide if it’s worth searching for a cheaper alternative before prices increase further down the line.
+For example, suppose one of your suppliers suddenly increases prices on you.
+In that case, your budget might show the impact on profits — helping you decide if it’s worth searching for a cheaper alternative before prices increase further down the line.

-And when unexpected expenditures do come up, you’ll be able to handle them without having to panic because you know your exact financial situation.
+And when unexpected expenditures come up, you’ll be able to handle them without panic because you know your exact financial situation.

 As a result, you can maintain better control over your overall spending plan and respond to emergencies instead of waiting until they worsen.